Archive for the ‘Game Censorship’ Category

 Risen is the third game to be banned in 2009

-Refused-Classification.com reports that Koch Media's medieval role-playing game Risen has been Refused Classification by the Australian Classification Board, making it the third game to banned in 2009.
-It was due for release October 2nd. [caption id="attachment_3369" align="aligncenter" width="500" caption="A pair of overly tantalizing in-game breasts mock the foundations of a moral ...
+Refused-Classification.com reports that Koch Media’s medieval role-playing game Risen has been Refused Classification by the Australian Classification Board, making it the third game to banned in 2009.
+It was due for release October 2nd.
+According to the Wikipedia entry, the game centres around a protagonist shipwrecked after a storm on Faranga, an island home to...

 Parents find managing their child’s Internet use easy: ACMA report